 - over 29,000 kg of polyethylene and laminated plastic film including plastic shopping bags, food wrappers, milk bags and chip bags per week

 During our extensive community engagement, we heard that residents want actual waste reduction and elimination, not just substitution, and they want to balance accessibility with environmental outcomes.
 The focus of the SUI reduction strategy is to reduce waste in general, reduce waste sent to the landfill, and to see businesses, consumers and residents take more environmentally conscious actions.

 The City encourages innovative ideas for reducing waste and will support new and existing initiatives within Guelph to support this change, such as encouraging local businesses to provide reusable takeout containers, to accept reusable cups, and to provide reusable bags to organizations that support those in need in the community.

 How you can help reduce single-use item waste

 - Bring your own reusable bags or totes when shopping

 - Bring your own reusable cup or mug when purchasing a beverage-to-go

 - Bring your own take-out containers for leftovers when dining in or ask the restaurant to pack your take-out meal in your containers

 - Donate clean reusable bags in good working condition to non-profits who can distribute them to those in need in the community

-- Skip the single-use plastic straw, utensils and condiments if you can
+- Skip the single-use utensils and condiments if you can